dewaalaw/dsprojects/human-values-scale/src/Part-1---Psychometric-Analysis.md

 Apart from 3, 4, 5, and 6, all response categories have a higher
 probability of being selected when the respondent’s ability matching the person depicted is high.
-A low ability in this instance indicates a high predisposition for power.
-From the scale’s ordinal direction the IRCCC shows the response of 6 (not like me at all), which has a higher probability when the predisposition for power is low.
+A low ability in this instance indicates a high predisposition to power.
+From the scale’s ordinal direction the IRCCC shows the response of 6 (not like me at all), which has a higher probability when the predisposition to power is low.
 This suggests that people with a low ability of power have a high probability of choosing
 6. Interestingly, individuals with a moderate ability of power are likely to choose 5 ( not like me).
 The IRCCC shows that the probability